 Anesthesiology was the first medical specialty to focus on championing safety, and the group urges patients to be forthcoming about their health information.

-* Take anything for your health, including:
+1) Take anything for your health, including:

 - Medications — Many medications can affect anesthesia or pain management.
 While some medications (such as blood pressure medications) should be continued even during surgery, others may need to be paused for a day or longer.
 Discuss all your medications so the physician anesthesiologist can determine the best course of action.

-* Have chronic health issues.
+8) Have chronic health issues.
 Many chronic health conditions can have repercussions for anesthesia, including diabetes, heart disease, allergies, liver or kidney disease, asthma, high blood pressure, obesity and seizures or other neurological disorders.

 You should discuss these issues and any concerns you have when you talk to your physician anesthesiologist before surgery.
 For example, if you are concerned about taking opioids, you can discuss alternatives.

 To learn more about preparing for surgery, visit asahq.org/wscpreparingforsurgery.